KuldeepSingh94/Sales-Analysis/README.md

 ### 5. Data Visualization with Matplotlib

 - Created meaningful visualizations using Matplotlib to present insights visually.
-- Plotted line charts, bar graphs, and pie charts to represent different aspects of the sales data.
+- Plotted line charts, bar graphs to represent different aspects of the sales data.
 - Added labels, titles, and legends to make the visualizations informative.

 ## Conclusion